Government Investigates Chinese Investment In ICON

 Key Takeaways:

-• ICON Aircraft is under investigation by the Committee on Foreign Investment in the U.S. (Cfius) due to concerns from minority investors about a 47% stake held by a Chinese company (Shanghai Pudong Science and Technology Investment Co.) potentially leading to a technology transfer with military applications.
+• ICON Aircraft is under investigation by Cfius following a complaint from minority investors alleging that a 47% stake by a Chinese company could lead to a technology transfer with military applications.

-• ICON Aircraft refutes these claims, stating their plane is unsuitable for military applications and suggesting the complaint is a bid by former CEO Kirk Hawkins (who initially invited the Chinese investment) to regain control of the company.
+• ICON Aircraft denies these claims, stating their plane is unsuitable for military use and suggesting the complaint is a maneuver by former CEO Kirk Hawkins to regain control after his termination.

 See a mistake?
 Contact us.